prash26n/OPAL_VR_DENTIST1/README.md

 ### Scene 2
   User then enters the X Ray room scene, sees a another patient getting an X ray, waits for their turn.
   User needs to rate their Anxiety Level below 20 to change scene
+### Scene 3
+  User then goes back to Reception and moves forward to next Scene which is Dentist Room, sees another patient being treated by a Dentist, and waits for their turn.
+### Scene 4
+  User then moves forward to the next scene where Users gets examined by the Dentist.
+He looks around the Dentist room , and dentist says to open his mouth.
+### Scene 5
+User returns to the Reception and the scene ends.

 ## Models/Resources sources